cncf/foundation/online-programs-guidelines.md

 Live webinars are hosted on Tuesdays at 10am PT.

-On-demand webinars premiere on Wednesdays.
+Livestreams are hosted on Wednesdays from 12-1pm PT.

-Livestreams are hosted on Thursday.
+On-demand webinars premiere on Thursdays.

 Every Friday, CNCF YouTube playlists are updated with curated vendor neutral content from our members.